survivejs/site/pages/blog/182-minima-interview.md

 Anyway, my only goal is to build a great product, not to win the race.

-## What kind of technical challenges have you encountered during the development of _minima_ so far?
+## What kind of technical challenges have you encountered during the development of Minima so far?

 The hardest part of developing a side project is that you can’t do this full time.
 I spent few years in the loop: after the pause, I come back to the app, don’t remember where I am at, spending few hours per day try to continue with a complex feature, things get randomly broken here and there because I’m hardly in context, depression, pause, repeat.